 If you are eligible to receive an accidental disability allowance from one system, your disability pension or retirement allowance will not become effective until you terminate your service from the second system.
 Until such termination, you will be required to waive the receipt of your disability benefit.

-NOTICE OF INQUIRY REQUIREMENT
+NOTICE OF INJURY REQUIREMENT

 Should I notify my retirement board if I am injured on the job?